-Join Deke McClelland for an in-depth discussion in this video Intelligent upsampling with Preserve Details, part of Photoshop: 2013 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Intelligent upsampling with Preserve Details, part of Photoshop CC 2013 New Features.

 One of the best new features in Photoshop is redesigned image size command which provides two important benefits.
 First of all, you can preview the effects of resampling an image so you can actually see what you're doing.
 And secondly it does a much better job of upsampling an image, that is adding pixels to an image.
 Just to understand what's going on, I've got this very basic graphic here which includes a circle and a couple of diagonal lines.
 Which'll help us understand how Photoshop adds pixels, because after all pixels are always upright and square.